kitttn/temptest/Flashing-images.md

 2. Open another terminal window and start GDB, passing the nuttx ELF image you want to upload: `arm-none-eabi-gdb nuttx`
 3. Connect GDB to gdbserver: `target remote localhost:2331`
 4. Reset target: `monitor reset`
-5. Load the ELF image into flash memory: `load`
-Note: to load the SVC binary image, use the restore command instead of the ‘load’ command:
+5. Load the ELF image into flash memory: `load`.
+Note: to load the SVC binary image, use the 'restore' command instead:
    `restore nuttx.bin binary 0x08000000`